Sudharsan-ai/Echoserver/README.md

 ### Step 1:

-HTML content creation is done
+Design of echo server and client using python socket

 ### Step 2:

-Design of webserver workflow
+Implementation using Python code

 ### Step 3:

-Implementation using Python code

-### Step 4:

-Serving the HTML pages.

-### Step 5:

-Testing the webserver
+Testing the server and client

 ## PROGRAM:
 server.py: